top of page

 The Dream: Digital Liberation

-This isn't just wishful thinking.
-Microsoft's 2023 Work Trend Index found that 49% of employees say they would use AI-driven productivity gains to achieve better work-life balance rather than taking on more work (Microsoft, 2023).
+This isn't mere wishful thinking.
+According to Microsoft's 2023 Work Trend Index, 49% of workers claim they would opt for better work-life balance using AI-driven productivity gains instead of taking on more tasks (Microsoft, 2023).

 The Four-Day Workweek Connection